cellrank.kernels.PseudotimeKernel#

 • callable - any function conforming to the signature of cellrank.kernels.utils.ThresholdSchemeABC.__call__().

 • frac_to_keep (float) – Fraction of the closest neighbors (according to graph connectivities) are kept, no matter whether they lie in the pseudotemporal past or future.
 This is done to ensure that the graph remains connected.
 Only used when threshold_scheme = 'hard'.
-Needs to fall within the interval [0, 1].
+Must be in \([0, 1]\).

 • b (float) – The growth rate of generalized logistic function.
 Only used when threshold_scheme = 'soft'.